s0lari/Hornets-Nest/README.md

 # Lab Setup

+Choose your relevant cloud provider (azure do 30 day trials, but the systems are a bit sluggish - Google cloud boxes are fast though!)

 One of my major gripes with demos and labs that folks show is that they show the attack and relevant detections in isolation from what would be a production environment, with all the relevant noise and events that are a part of a normal day to day network.

 I came across an awesome couple of scripts that can solve this issue at least to some extent: